MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

-# Minecraft U Servers

 ## Creative Server

 This is a vanilla Minecraft server.
 This server can be joined from default Minecraft, MultiMC or the Vanilla Technic Modpack as long as they are running version 1.12.

 * Server address: **mcucreative.mcph.co**
-* Minecraft version: 1.12
+* Minecraft version: 1.12*

 This is a whitelisted server.
 To be added to the server email your username to [info@minecraftu.org](mailto:info@minecraftu.org).

+\* This is currently slightly behind the latest version of Minecraft that will be installed by the default Minecraft launcher.
+We suggest using [MultiMC](https://multimc.org/) to create a 1.12 "instance" of Minecraft to connect to the server.

 ## ComputerCraft Survival Server